Camble/Safe-Power-Monitor/README.md

 - The built-in slide switch on the Pololu switch in the diagram must be flipped into the off position to work
 - If using the alternate Pololu Mini Push Button LV, just map UART TX to the CTRL pin instead of the On pin
 - the 2nd VOUT & GND from the Pololu switch (labeled Video DC) can go to the power strip from Wermy's [video guide 4](http://sudomod.com/game-boy-zero-guide-part-4/)
 - In Wermy's latest wiring [video guide number 4](http://sudomod.com/game-boy-zero-guide-part-4/), he wires the main power switch to be closed when OFF, this needs to be inverted for the Pololu switch.
-Use the other pin on the switch which closes when ON.
+Use the other pin on the switch which closes when ON (or just turn the switch around).
 These will be mapped to the SW and GND pins of the Pololu instead

 Installation
 -----------